timelyportfolio/GifW00t/bower_components/fabric/README.md

       To get minimal distribution with interactivity, make sure to include corresponding module:

           $ node build.js modules=interaction

-    - You can also include all modules like so:
+    2.2 You can also include all modules like so:

           $ node build.js modules=ALL

+    2.3 You can exclude a few modules like so:

+          $ node build.js modules=ALL exclude=gestures,image_filters

 3. Create a minified distribution file